Remnants of black holes from rainbow gravity in terms of a new VSL theory: Introduction

 which can be obtained from loop quantum gravity and noncommutative versions of Minkowski spacetime \cite{LIVING}.
 The second example is a function compatible with the results from the hard spectra of gamma-ray bursts at cosmological distance \cite{FOAM,DSR,PLANCKIAN}:

 The third example is a function in which the velocity of the light keeps as a constant \cite{LORENTZ}

-Recent applications of rainbow gravity to investigation of black holes have attracted much attention and several achievements have been made \cite{ALI1,ALI2,ALI3,HENDI1,HENDI2}.
-For instance, a result of standard black hole thermodynamics is that a small black hole of the Planck scale radiates continuously such that the black hole temperature rises to infinity until the black hole mass decreases to zero \cite{HAWKING}.
+Recent applications of rainbow gravity to investigation of black holes have attracted much attention and several achievements have been made \cite{ALI1,ALI2,HENDI1,HENDI2,KUMAR,ANACLETO,SANTOS,BAKKE,MONTIGNY,TUDESHKI,PANAH}.
+For instance, a result of standard black hole thermodynamics is that a small black hole of the Planck scale radiates continuously such that the black hole temperature rises to infinity until the black hole mass decreases to zero \cite{HAWKING_1,HAWKING_2}.
 For this paradox, the gravity's rainbow provides a natural restriction that the horizon radius of a black hole cannot be less than the scale of the Planck length by the end of the evaporation process, while the remnant of the black hole at the final stage of evaporation has zero entropy, zero heat capacity and finite temperature.
-Moreover, the entropy of a black hole does not obey the area theorem in a strict manner, but contains an additional correction.
+The entropy of a black hole does not obey the area theorem in a strict manner, but contains an additional correction.
+Various studies focusing on the effects of gravity's rainbow functions on the thermodynamics of black holes, seen in Refs.\cite{KIM,DEHGHANI,MORAIS,HAMIL}, have been made.
+Moreover, the energy-dependent functions of gravity's rainbow have influenced several properties in other areas, such as modified gravity, astrophysics and cosmology.

-Based on the above models, we propose in this paper a new form of VSL theory (Varying speed of light):
+Based on the above gravity's rainbow models, we propose in this paper a new form of VSL theory (Varying Speed of Light):

 where $\eta$ is a dimensionless positive constant.
 This leads to the following new energy-momentum relation

 where the maximal energy reaches $\frac{E_p}{\eta}$.
 For massless particles, $m=0$, the dispersion relation turns to be